acsandmann/rift/README.md

 <div align="center">

 # Rift
-  <p>Rift is a tiling window manager for MacOS that focuses on performance and usability. </p>
+  <p>Rift is a tiling window manager for macOS that focuses on performance and usability. </p>
   <img src="assets/demo.gif" alt="Rift demo" />
 </div>